-- create an affirmative space for Black women in music to connect
+- Creates an affirmative space for Black women in music to connect

-- provide financial support to Black women in music
+- Provides financial support to Black women in music

-- provide a platform to showcase Black women in music
+- Provides a platform to showcase Black women in music

-- increase the entrepreneurial skill-set and business acumen of Black women in music
+- Increases the entrepreneurial skill-set and business acumen of Black women in music

-- support the development of an equity-centered, inclusive and elevating local music ecosystem
+- Supports the development of an equity-centered, inclusive and elevating local music ecosystem

-This project stems from a collaboration of multiple partners intending to develop a comprehensive program that provides both immediate and ongoing support to the artists along with opportunities for growth and advancement.
+This project stems from a collaboration of multiple partners with the intent of developing a comprehensive program that provides both immediate and ongoing support to the artists along with opportunities for growth and advancement.
 Our collective understands the importance and necessity of cross-sector, multilayered collaboration from individuals with both expertise and lived experience, including: